bryanhughes/proto-crudl/README.md

 ```

 ### Using the Maps or Records

+*NOTE:* Sadly, `proto_crudl` is currently incomplete using `pgo` with records.
+When generating the code, `proto_crudl`
+expects to be able to get the table information.
+For custom queries, it needs to map the SELECT or RETURNING clause
+to a protobuffer.
+In record mode, this is a record.
+Unfortunately there is no easy way to describe a query to get the
+column data without actually seeding the database.

 `proto_crutl` supports code generation using both maps and records.
 It is important to note that there are several issues
 with using maps with `gpb` and `pgo` that do align very well when using together.